uwescience/debut/README.md

 * 2016_08_16b_debut_model_sweep_on_prod_cluster.ipynb

-Details: probably only runs on IHME cluster, possibly requires `source activate testenv`, which includes the dev version of sklearn.
+Details: probably only runs on IHME cluster, possibly requires `source activate debut_env`, which includes the dev version of sklearn.

+To recreate this environment, use the command `conda env create -f environment.yml`